fuzzylogicxx/fuzzylogic/posts/progressive-enhancement-heuristics.md

 In web development it’s useful when we can say “if the browser supports X, then we know it also supports Y”.
 ---

-There was a small lightbulb moment at work earlier this year when we realised:
+There was a small lightbulb moment at work earlier this year when we worked out that:

 > if the user’s browser supports CSS Grid, then you know you it also supports custom properties.